 1 2 3 4 5 6 Country of residence of Identity informatio n required to be held by: trustee and type of trust (if necessary) Governmental Authority a) settlor b) beneficiaries Trustee of Domestic Trust a) settlor b) beneficiaries Trustee of Foreign Trust a) settlor b) beneficiaries Service provider or other person a) settlor b) beneficiaries Notes Guernsey Yes a, b a, b a, b Where the trustee is liable to tax because the trust has resident beneficiaries or is in receipt of Guernsey source income.
-Moreover, collective investment funds established as unit trust must provide identity information on trustees, managers, administrators, investment advisers etc. to the GSFC (the financial services regulator).
+Moreover, collective investment funds established as unit trusts must provide identity information on trustees, managers, administrators, investment advisers etc. to the GSFC (the financial services regulator).
 For tax and antimoney laundering purposes.
 Hong Kong, China No No No No Hungary N/A N/A N/A N/A Iceland N/A N/A N/A N/A A foreign trust with a resident trustee is not recognised in Iceland.
 Ireland a, b a, b a, b See footnote 1.
 For tax purposes.
 Isle of Man Yes a, b Trustee would be governed by the laws of the jurisdiction of the trust.
 Persons whose business includes acting as trustee must be registered and are subject to Fiduciary Services Act.
 As such they are subject to the anti-money laundering legislation and must comply with know your customer requirements.
 Where the trustee is liable to tax because the trust has resident beneficiaries or is in receipt of Isle of Man source income.
-Moreover, public mutual funds established as uni trusts must provide identity information on trustees, managers, administrators, investment advisers etc. Charitable trusts must also provide identity information to a Government Authority.
+Moreover, public mutual funds established as unit trusts must provide identity information on trustees, managers, administrators, investment advisers etc. Charitable trusts must also provide identity information to a Government Authority.

-1 2 3 4 5 6 Country of residence of Identity informatio Identity information required to be held by: trustee and type of trust (if necessary) Governmental Authority a) settlor b) beneficiaries Trustee of Domestic Trust a) settlor b) beneficiaries Trustee of Foreign Trust a) settlor b) beneficiaries Service provider or other person a) settlor b) beneficiaries Notes Italy a, b N/A No N/A Identity information is already held for assets of trusts established under foreign law which are subject to registration under domestic law.
-The possibility and the ways in which the tax administration holds information about the beneficiaries and settlor/s will depend on the provisions implementing the 2007 Budget Law that established the relevance of foreign trusts for certain tax purposes.
+1 2 3 4 5 6 Country of residence of Identity informatio n required to be held by: trustee and type of trust (if necessary) Governmental Authority a) settlor b) beneficiaries Trustee of Domestic Trust a) settlor b) beneficiaries Trustee of Foreign Trust a) settlor b) beneficiaries Service provider or other person a) settlor b) beneficiaries Notes Italy a, b N/A No N/A Identity information is held for assets of foreign law trusts which are subject to registration under domestic law.
+Information concerning beneficiaries is held where the latter are identified.
 However, anti-money laundering due diligence requirements may apply.
 Japan a, b a, b a, b Financial institutions providing services to trusts are subject to customer due diligence.
 For tax purposes.
 Jersey Yes a, b Trustee would be governed by the laws of the jurisdiction of the trust but will be subject to antimoney laundering due diligence requirements.
 Persons whose business includes acting as trustee must be registered and are subject to anti-money laundering due diligence requirements.
 For domestic trusts subject to tax in Jersey.
 Moreover, collective investment funds established as unit trusts must provide identity information on trustees, managers, administrators, investment advisers etc. Korea Yes a, b a, b Financial institutions providing services to trusts are subject to customer due diligence.
 Trustees are obliged to report identity information under the Real Name Financial Transaction Act.
+Liechtenstein No No No a, b Service providers, other than licensed trustees, covered by anti-money laundering rules may also hold information on settlors and beneficiaries where they engage in relevant business contact with the trust/trustee (e.g. a bank opening an account for the trust).
+Luxembourg N/A N/A No N/A